-Category 1 applications are more complex and are likely to go to a hearing.
+Category 1 applications are average to high complexity and are likely to involve a hearing before the Tribunal.
 They may be about:

 - body corporate governance

-Category 2 applications are simpler.
-They are likely to go to mediation and may be about:
+Category 2 applications are straightforward and because of their low complexity are likely to involve mediation to resolve the dispute.
+They may be about:

 - the day-to-day management of the complex

 - the actions of a unit owner or occupier